-The center holds weekly lab meetings from 10:30-12 on Weds. in Buchanan (LBB) 430, open to CLASIC students.
-Meetings are called CompSem (short for Computational Semantics).
+The center holds weekly lab meetings from 11:30-1 on Weds. in Muenzinger (MUEN) D430, open to CLASIC students.
+Meetings are called Boulder NLP (formerly CompSem).
+All CLASIC students are added to the mailing list to receive news from this group.

 6.4 The Linguistic Circle is a series of approximately weekly meetings and colloquia in which faculty, advanced students, and visiting scholars speak on current research.
 LingCircle talks are announced on the Linguistics grad students email list.
 In the spring, as part of the PhD proseminar, LingCircle presentations discuss graduate-school-survival skills and career development strategies.
-Students can check the Ling website news-events for upcoming talks or other events.
+Students can check the Ling website news & events for upcoming talks or other events.